Uilta language: Vowel harmony

 Close and open vowels cannot coexist with each other in the same word.
 Neutral vowels have no restrictions and can occur in words with close vowels, open vowels or other neutral vowels.

 Orthography

 Н with left hook is used in Uilta to represent a palatal nasal, and is Romanized as Ɲ.

-A Cyrillic alphabet was introduced in 2007.
-A primer has been published, and the language is taught in one school on the island of Sakhalin.
+The language is taught in one school on the island of Sakhalin, and various literature is being created in the language, supporting propaganda aimed at spreading Uilta.